 Chun has parlayed his indie success well.
 He, his wife (Emmy-winning title producer Cara McKenney) and their baby son now live in Los Angeles, and in between his first and second movie, he’s sold a TV show to the CW network, picked up a Rockefeller fellowship, and remained diligent about his writing.
 I asked if being a father and a husband had at all shifted his priorities, or if it even made him averse to doing arthouse material.
 “My life is more settled, and whenever I can be with my family, it takes priority over industry events,” he said.
 But he recognized early on in his career, regardless of his family responsibilities, that he “couldn’t keep making $100K features” for the rest of his life.

 Chun, who is repped by WME, has come a long way since Windowbreaker.
 But the question remains: does the process feel more manageable at this stage?
 If your ambition grows along with your career then, not really, according to Chun.
 “When you make a short film all you want is to have it in a top festival.
 Then you think, I need to think about the first feature; you focus everything on the first feature, and make it any way that you can.
 But once that’s done, the target moves again.
 It never feels any easier because you’re always aiming for bigger things.”

-(Photo: Chun on the set of Eye of Winter by Tanya Giang.)
+(Photo: Chun on the set of Cold Comes the Night by Tanya Giang.)